stuartcryan/defaultbrowser-alfred-workflow/README.md

 * Chromium - New in V1.1
 * Canary - New in V1.1
 * SeaMonkey - New in V1.1
+* FirefoxDeveloperEdition - New in V1.2
+* Webkit Nightly Build - New in V1.2

 ## Troubleshooting